daemonchild/carpark-manager/README.md

 There are a number of ways to build this Java project.

+Maven Build

+carpark-manager> mvn clean compile package -f .\prototype\pom.xml carpark-manager> java -jar .\prototype\target\prototype-0.1.jar

 ## Docker Container

-The preferred way to build
+The preferred way to build is to use Maven.

+## Pre built container in case all else fails!

-docker run -ti --rm daemonchild/carpark-manager:1.0
+docker run -ti --rm daemonchild/carparkmanager-prototype:1.0

 ## Build Notes - Manual Build

+If all other tools are unavailable, it is possible to build the project as follows: